KyleCorlett/Portfolio_Assignment/README.md

 - Styled nav bar and added id links (24/10/21)
 - Started to style Home page (24/10/21)
 - Removed footer from Blog page (24/10/21)
+- Styled work page and added information (28/10/21)
+- Added footer for work page with links

 ## (22/10/2021)